phzeng0726/phzeng0726/README.md

 # Hey There! 👋

 I'm Rita.
-I'm a software engineer.
+I'm a software engineer with a passion for developing backend programs and cross-platform applications!

 ## Skills